 Indiana governor wants changes to religious-objections law

-Meanwhile in Arkansas, lawmakers defied criticism and followed Indiana’s lead to pass a similar law.
-It now goes to Republican Gov. Asa Hutchinson, who has said he will sign it into law.
+The Arkansas proposal now goes to Republican Gov. Asa Hutchinson, who has said he will sign it.

-Indiana Gov. Mike Pence on Tuesday defended the Indiana measure as a vehicle to protect religious liberty but said he has been meeting with lawmakers “around the clock” to address concerns that it would allow businesses to deny services to gay customers.
+Pence defended the Indiana law as a vehicle to protect religious liberty but said he has been meeting with lawmakers “around the clock” to address concerns that it would allow businesses to deny services to gay customers.

 “It certainly wasn’t my intent,” said Pence, who signed the law last week.